domokane/FinancePy/financepy/products/credit/README.md

 ### FinCDSCurve
-This is a curve that has been calibrated to fit the market term structure of CDS contracts given a recovery rate assumption and a FinLiborCurve discount curve.
-It also contains a LiborCurve object for discounting.
+This is a curve that has been calibrated to fit the market term structure of CDS contracts given a recovery rate assumption and a FinIborSingleCurve discount curve.
+It also contains a IborCurve object for discounting.
 It has methods for fitting the curve and also for extracting survival probabilities.